 What is the ASUS Tinker Board?

 The ASUS Tinker Board is a beefy little single-board computer (SBC).
 It comes in two flavors, the ASUS Tinker Board and ASUS Tinker Board S. Onboard, you'll find a Rockchip RK3328 Cortex-A17 quad-core system on a chip (SoC).
-There's an ARM Mali-T764 GPU which delivers up to 4K video output.
+There's an ARM Mali-T764 GPU that delivers up to 4K video output.
 ASUS's Tinker Board packs 2GB of DDR3, and solid connectivity.
 There's 802.11 b/g/n Wi-Fi, Bluetooth 4.0, and four USB 2.0 ports.
 Plus, there's a 40-pin GPIO header.

 ASUS Tinker Board specs: